gmac/constellation-js/README.md

  - `segment`: an array of node ids defining the line segment on which the point was snapped.

 **grid.bridgePoints** `grid.bridgePoints( startPt, goalPt, confineToGrid? );`
+*This algorithm is in progress.
+Current pathing results may be erratic.*

 Creates a grid path bridging between two `Point` objects that are not connected to the grid.
 This is a composite operation intended to take two dynamic input locations, and intelligently connect them through the existing grid structure.
 The steps of this algorithm operate as follows:

 * Test if start and goal are contained within a common polygon; if so, return a direction-connection array between them.